RobertBendun/stacky/README.md

 While condition part (between `while` and `do`) is nonzero, executes repeatadly loop part (between `do` and `end`).

 ```
-# Print numbers from 0 to 10
+# puts numbers from 0 to 10
 "io" import

 0 while dup 11 = ! do